rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 the prime reason why I will look elsewhere when the time comes to replace the Air.

+That and the unsatisfactory experience with two Smart Cases.
+These look good and I really liked them, when new.
+Unhappily, after four or five months the case relaxed and the iPad started falling out when I used it in bed.
+It wasn't just a bad case either, as I bought another.
+Same result, but quicker.

 On to my iPhone 6.
 I though I would try Apple after a less than satisfying experience with a couple of other 'phones.
 It really is a good piece of kit but the "Apple knows best" shows through here too.